Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/08 Chapter-6 Old Bonegrinder.md

 ### O2.
 Bone Mill

-Unless she has been lured elsewhere, [[5.
-Mechanics/Bestiary/Npc/Morgantha (COS).md\|Morgantha]] is encountered here.
+Unless she has been lured elsewhere, [[4.
+World Almanac/NPCs/Morgantha (COS).md\|Morgantha]] is encountered here.
 This is where she grinds children's bones to make the powder for her dream pastries.

 > [!readaloud]
 >